Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/3-use-secret-in-dapr-component.md

 has_toc: true
 ---

-# Reference a secret in components
+# Reference a secret in Dapr components

 {: .no_toc }